Become a member

 strategic engagement

-• Build organisational capacity, and share knowledge and best-practices with umbrella organisations from around the world
+• Build organizational capacity, and share knowledge and best-practices with umbrella organisations from around the world

 • Participate in RDI events and other regional and international conferences and events